Boris Johnson at the UN fact-checked

 He made a number of claims - we have checked a selection.

-'We have cut our greenhouse gas emissions by 44% in the last 30 years while expanding our GDP by 78%'
+'We have cut our greenhouse-gas emissions by 44% in the last 30 years while expanding our GDP by 78%'

-The prime minister is right about the general trends, but his figures are a bit out of date and do not reflect the extraordinary impact that the pandemic has had on both greenhouse gas emissions and GDP, the value of everything produced in the economy.
+The prime minister is right about the general trends but his figures are a bit out of date and do not reflect the extraordinary impact the pandemic has had on both greenhouse-gas emissions and gross domestic product (GDP), the value of everything produced in the economy.

-His figure of a 44% cut in greenhouse gas emissions is correct for the period from 1990 to 2019.
+His figure of a 44% cut in greenhouse-gas emissions is correct for the period from 1990 to 2019.

-Covid led to a big fall in emissions, largely due to reduced use of transport, which means that the figure for 1990 to 2020 was a decline of 49%.
+Covid led to a big fall in emissions, largely due to reduced use of transport, which means the figure for 1990 to 2020 was a decline of 49%.

-'When I was a kid we produced almost 80% of our electricity from coal... that percentage is now down to 2% or less'
+'When I was a kid, we produced almost 80% of our electricity from coal... that percentage is now down to 2% or less'

 The UK has made huge progress in reducing the use of coal, which has been the key contributor to its reduction in emissions since 1990.

-Figures for 2020 show that 1.8% of UK electricity generation came from coal, so he's right about that.
+Figures for 2020 show 1.8% of UK electricity generation came from coal, so Mr Johnson is right about that.

-It's not clear what age Mr Johnson would describe himself as being a kid, although the figure for 1970 when he turned six was 72%, which was also the figure for 1990.
+It is not clear what age he would describe himself as being a kid, although the figure for 1970, when he turned six, was 72%, which was also the figure for 1990.

 It had been 97% in 1950.